 Organizations reported on their annual budget for the current year in which they took the survey (2024) as well as for 2023 and 2022 (Figure XX).

+Figure 20.
+Organization's annual budget

-20In both 2024 and 2023, just under half (47%) of organizations had annual budgets under $100,000.
+In both 2024 and 2023, just under half (47%) of organizations had annual budgets under $100,000.
 Looking back further, a higher percentage (52%) of organizations had annual budgets under $100,000.
 At the other end of the spectrum, the percentage of organizations with annual budgets of over $2 million increased from 5% in 2022 to 7% in 2024.
 Both of these trends suggest modest budgetary growth between 2022 and 2024.
-Revenue Sources
+Revenue Sources & Financial Health

-In terms of funding sources organizations rely on, 19% of organizations reported receiving most or all of their funding from government sources, while 15% reported receiving most or all of their funding from foundation grants and 12% received most or all funding through earned income from programs (Figure XX).
+Revenue portfolios appear diversified, with a majority of organizations reporting at least “some” support across six of the nine listed funding sources and a plurality of organizations reporting at least “some” support across two of the remaining three funding sources.
+Heavy reliance on a single funding stream was comparatively uncommon.
+The funding streams most likely to make up “most” or “all” of an organization’s revenue were government sources (19%), foundation grants (15%), and earned income from programs (12%).
+Very few depended primarily on individual donors, corporate giving, or in-kind support.
+(Figure XX).